Ed Martin (Missouri politician): 2010 U.S. congressional election

 In 2010, Martin challenged Democratic incumbent Russ Carnahan.
 Carnahan defeated Martin.

-2012 Attorney General election
+2012 attorney general election

 Martin decided to run for the U.S. Senate in 2012 against incumbent Democrat U.S. Senator Claire McCaskill.
 After U.S. Congressman Todd Akin and former state treasurer Sarah Steelman filed to run, Martin dropped out of the race to run from the newly redrawn Missouri's 2nd congressional district, Akin's congressional seat.
-On January 26, 2012, Martin announced he was dropping out of the Congressional race, and filed to run for Missouri Attorney General against incumbent Democrat Chris Koster.
+On January 26, 2012, Martin announced he was dropping out of the Congressional race, and filed to run for Missouri attorney general against incumbent Democrat Chris Koster.

 2018 Fairfax County Board of Supervisors

 In 2018, Martin moved to Great Falls, Virginia, where he ran unsuccessfully for the Fairfax County Board of Supervisors.

 Chair of the Missouri Republican Party

 On January 5, 2013, Martin was elected chairman of the Missouri Republican Party, defeating incumbent chair David Cole and former Missouri State Senator Jane Cunningham.
 Noting that state Republican Party officials were often more conservative than most of their members, the St. Louis Post-Dispatch editorialized that Martin was an unfortunate choice for the GOP.
 They commented on his having cost the state "taxpayers about $2 million for an investigation spurred by his destruction of public records when he was chief of staff to Gov. Matt Blunt."

 As party chairman, Martin criticized advertising in the Republican primary campaign for the 2014 United States Senate election in Mississippi, which was marked by race-based ads appearing to encourage Democrats to vote in support of candidate Thad Cochran, as well as robo-calls to African-American voters thought to be made by his opponent Chris McDaniel's campaign, which were derogatory to President Barack Obama.
 It was reported that Cochran and allies were "looking to increase voter turnout across the state, particularly among African Americans and Democrats who had not voted in the June 3 primary."
-Martin criticized any race-based advertising by Republican candidates.
-"I don't know how that can be allowed in the Republican party," Martin says.
+Martin criticized Republican candidates' use of attack ads that referenced an opponent's race.
+"I don't know how that can be allowed in the Republican party", Martin says.
 "If it is, we have no credibility, we have no moral standing."
 In addition, Martin made a motion to censure RNC member Henry Barbour at the annual RNC August summer meeting in Chicago.
 This effort did not succeed, but the issue was discussed in member meetings.